BushwackStudio/ElasticProbe/readme.txt

 Here is a list of the amazing ElasticProbe features included in the plugin:

 __Search__: Instantly find the content you’re looking for.
-The first time.
+Even when you misspell.

 __WooCommerce__: With ElasticProbe, filtering WooCommerce product results is fast and easy.
 Your customers can find and buy exactly what they're looking for, even if you have a large or complex product catalog.

 __Related Posts__: ElasticProbe understands data in real time, so it can instantly deliver engaging and precise related content with no impact on site performance.

 __Protected Content__: Optionally index all of your content, including private and unpublished content, to speed up searches and queries in places like the administrative dashboard.

-__Autosuggest__: Suggest relevant content as text is entered into the search field.

 __Filters__: Add controls to your website to filter content by one or more taxonomies.